What is the HIPAA breach notification rule?

 Sending of Breach Notification Letters

-When a HIPAA breach does happen, all covered entities, including their Business Associates, must to notify all affected people that their Protected Health Information has been accessed or exposed, whether it was due to a hacking attack, a lost laptop or Smartphone, or any other device that stored unencrypted PHI.
-The HIPAA Breach Notification Rule also applies to paper trails, x-ray films and all other physical records including PHI.
-The loss, theft or disclosure of these details also obligates that the affected individuals to be alerted.
+When a HIPAA breach does happen, all covered entities, including their business associates, must to notify all affected people that their Protected Health Information has been accessed or exposed, whether it was due to a hacking attack, a lost laptop or Smartphone, or any other device that stored unencrypted PHI.
+The HIPAA Breach Notification Rule also applies to paper trails, x-ray films, and all other physical records that include PHI.
+The loss, theft, or disclosure of these details also obligates that the affected individuals to be alerted.

-HIPAA Breach Notification letters must be issued if the healthcare supplier, Health Plan, Business Associate or other covered body can show that there is a danger that PHI has been accessed, or could potentially be accessed.
+HIPAA Breach Notification letters must be issued if the healthcare supplier, health plan, business associate or other covered entity can show that there is a danger that PHI has been accessed, or could potentially be accessed.
 Breach notification letters can be sent without a risk assessment having first been completed, although the option not to send notification letters should only be taken after a thorough risk assessment has been completed.
 This must include these points:

 - The variety of data exposed and the chance of a patient or plan member being identified from the data